f5devcentral/f5-agility-labs-containers/docs/appendix/appendix7/module2/lab1.rst

    .. code-block:: bash

-      # From the CLI:
+      # Via the CLI:
       tmsh create auth partition mesos

       # From the UI:
-      GoTo System --> Users --> Partition List
+      Browse to System --> Users --> Partition List
       - Create a new partition called "mesos" (use default settings)
       - Click Finished